 I think first you need to look at what purple prose are….
 By definition purple prose are sections of text that go TOO far.
 They are too flowery.
 They are too extravagant.
 They are too ornate.
 Because they are too flowery, too ornate, too extravagant they draw attention to the PROSE THEMSELVES rather than to the emotion they are describing.

 Using color (or any of the other abstract connotations we have with emotion) in a balanced and careful way is the POLAR opposite of introducing purple prose.
 Our goal is to nail an emotional description so well with the tools that we are using that we transport the reader right into that emotion.
-The goal is to provide descriptions that connect with the reader and the reader’s own emotional experiences so that the abstract description of the emotional experience connects with the reader’s own abstract connection with an emotional experience that they’ve had so that they’re conjuring up a similar emotional experience and reaction to the experience the character is having.
+The goal is to provide descriptions that connect with the reader and the reader’s own emotional experiences so that the abstract description of the emotional experience connects with the reader’s own past emotional experience so that they’re conjuring up a similar emotional experience and reaction to the experience the character is having.
 We can help the reader draw the abstract connections by describing the heavy oppressive cloak of depression…the darkness of despair…the silent isolation of despair or the bubbly bright colors of happiness or the effervescence of joy.
 If we’re doing that, then by definition the prose are not purple as they are NOT drawing attention to themselves…they are drawing the reader and the reader’s focus to the emotional experience that the character is having.

 Purple prose are by definition sections of text which miss the boat…maybe because they go too far or because for some reason they don’t make the reader connect with the emotional experience.